Rehabilitation & therapy through adaptive sports for wounded warriors

 Honoring the Wounded - We are proud to show our gratitude to Purple Heart recipients.
 Many may not have the same physical abilities as when they joined the service, but heart and determination is something that still drives these men forward.

-Hunting and fishing - Lima Foxtrot Programs for Injured Military (Livingstone, AL)
+Lima Foxtrot Programs for Injured Military (Livingstone, AL)

 Hunting season is just around the corner and preparations are underway for another exciting time at the Lakeshore Foundation Hunting Club.
 We invite you to join us at our facility in Sumter County, Alabama, about 15 miles from Livingston, Alabama.
 The facility offers sleeping arrangements for up to 15 people, wheelchair accessible restrooms, a fully accessible kitchen along with central heating and cooling.
 We also provide assistance to disabled hunters with getting to and from deer blind, with guiding, scouting, tracking and skinning of harvested game.
 Lakeshore Foundation staff supervises all hunts.

-Hunting and fishing - Operation Still Waters (Saint Petersburg, FL)
+Operation Still Waters (Saint Petersburg, FL)

 The goal of Operation Still Waters is simple; to help -- in any possible way we can -- those military personnel, firefighters and law enforcement professionals who may have been injured or hurt in performing their duty.
 Regardless of the source or results of those injuries, it’s the goal of Operation Still Waters to help people who've been hurt working for America to spend some time on the water with us -- and eventually with anyone they care to fish with.

 Operation Still Waters is a Florida not-for-profit corporation made up of individuals personally or professionally involved in one of mankind’s oldest pass times: fishing.
 Our team is well-rooted in our local community, but hopes to bring the concept anywhere in the world we might be of help.